Best Preschools in Singapore 2026: Honest Comparison & Pricing

 - Childcare (N1 to K2): $720-$808

-- After maximum subsidies (household income under $3,000):
+After maximum subsidies (income under $3,000): As low as $3/month

-- After subsidies (household income $8,000):
+After subsidies (income $8,000): About $110-$200/month

-- Very affordable with subsidies
+- Very affordable with subsidies — this is where the maths gets genuinely impressive

-- Some centres have long waitlists in popular estates
+- Some centres have long waitlists in popular estates (register early lah)

-- Facilities vary by centre age (newer centres are much nicer)
+- Facilities vary by centre age — newer centres are much nicer

-Best for: Budget-conscious families, families in HDB heartlands
+Best for: Budget-conscious families, heartland HDB families

 NTUC First Campus (My First Skool)

-Overview: Over 150 centres operated by the NTUC social enterprise, the second-largest operator.
+Overview: Over 150 centres, the second-largest operator.

 - What parents say: